Homology and K-theory for self-similar actions of groups and groupoids: Introduction

 The modern theory of self-similar groups began with Nekrashevych's monograph~\cite{selfsimilar}; see also~\cite{Nekbook2}.
 In particular, Nekrashevych showed that self-similar groups arise very naturally in dynamical settings via his iterated monodromy group construction.
 Bartholdi and Nekrashevych~\cite{BN06} solved Hubbard's twisted rabbit problem using iterated monodromy groups.

 Traditionally the theory of self-similar groups was presented as the theory of groups acting on rooted trees, typically in the language of wreath products~\cite{GNS}.
 Nekrashevych developed the abstract theory in~\cite{selfsimilar} in terms of proper self-correspondences of discrete groups (using the language of covering bimodules).
 In the spirit of noncommutative geometry, Nekrashevych introduced a $\cs$-algebra $\mathcal O_{(G,X)}$ to encode the underlying self-similar space of a self-similar group action $(G,X,\sigma)$ with finite alphabet $X$ and cocycle $\sigma \colon G \times X \to G$~\cite{Nekcstar}, and further provided a groupoid model $\mathscr G_{(G,X)}$.
 For faithful self-similar group actions, the groupoid is always purely infinite, minimal and effective, but often it is not Hausdorff.
-A lot of the effort to understand simplicity of algebras and $\cs$-algebras associated to non-Hausdorff groupoids was motivated in part by the case of Nekrashevych algebras of self-similar groups and, in particular, of the Grigorchuk group~\cite{Nekrashevychgpd,nonhausdorffsimple,simplicity,SS23}.
+A lot of the effort to understand simplicity of algebras and $\cs$-algebras associated to non-Hausdorff groupoids was motivated in part by the case of Nekrashevych algebras of self-similar groups; in particular establishing simplicity of the Nekrashevych algebra of the Grigorchuk group~\cite{Nekrashevychgpd,nonhausdorffsimple,simplicity,SS23}.
+Since the groupoid is purely infinite, minimal and effective, the Nekrashevych algebra $\mathcal O_{(G,X)} = \cs(\mathscr G_{(G,X)})$ is purely infinite when it is simple~\cite{KwaMey21}.